For the past 10 years, I’ve lived a privileged life.

 I wanted a home.
 Somewhere familiar to return to to decompress after trips.
-I wanted to enrich my life with more than all travel all the time, even though travel is pretty great.
-I wanted a constant set of friends I didn’t have to say goodbye to.
+I wanted to enrich my life with more than all travel all the time, like having a constant set of friends I didn’t have to say goodbye to.
 I wanted a kitchen and a gym membership, so I could work on improving my health.
-I wanted to focus on Never Ending Footsteps, so that I could post regularly for you rather than squeezing out one article a month, because travel was vacuuming my time and energy.
+I wanted to focus on this site, so that I could post regularly for you guys rather than squeezing out one article a month because travel is vacuuming my time and energy.

-It was the ultimate first world problem, guys.
 I’d travelled for so long and fallen in love with so many places, that I simply couldn’t choose just one.
-There were too many perfect cities scattered all over the globe, and FOMO had me wanting to try them all on for size.
+There were too many wonderful cities scattered all over the globe, and FOMO had me wanting to try them all on for size.